First Court of Appeals

 He is board certified in Personal Injury Law by the Texas Board of Legal Specialization.
 He is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, and the Texas State Bar College.
 Justice Brown is also a life member of the Texas Bar Foundation and the Houston Bar Foundation.

 Justice Brown is a frequent author and speaker.
 In 1999, he authored two award-winning articles in the Houston Law Review on expert witnesses.
 In 2002 and 2014, he authored additional articles in the Houston Law Review addressing expert testimony.
 Justice Brown also has authored two articles in the Houston Lawyer magazine on the subject of summary jury trials and co-authored an evidence handbook entitled Texas Objections.
-He is a frequent CLE speaker.
+He is a frequent CLE speaker and was awarded the Texas State Bar association CLE's Standing Ovation Award in 2010.
 He has taught law classes at both the University of Houston Law Center and Houston Baptist University.
-He taught trial advocacy for four years, evidence for two years, and most recently, a Law and Religion course focused on the religion clauses of the First Amendment for two semesters.
+He taught trial advocacy for four years, evidence for two years, and most recently, a Law and Religion course focused on the religion clauses of the First Amendment for two semesters and trial advocacy.
 He served for three years on the State Bar of Texas's Committee on Pattern Jury Charges (General Negligence) and on the State Bar Continuing Legal Education Committee.

 He was born in El Paso, attended high school in Houston, and received his bachelor's degree in psychology from the University of Texas in 1978, graduating with high honors and as a member of Phi Beta Kappa.
 Justice Brown earned his law degree from the University of Texas in 1981, graduating with honors.
 He was a member of the Texas Law Review and the Order of Coif.